This post has been sponsored by Physicians Formula. All opinions are my own.

 Winter is just around the corner, and while I’m very much looking forward to spending time with family during the holidays, sipping hot PSLs until spring, and enjoying the fall leaves and scenery (which is about as good as it’s going to get here in Cali), there is one thing that I’m not looking forward to, and that’s battling dry skin.

 Dry skin had never really been an issue for me, until I hit the age of 24.
 Maybe my skin was maturing and going through a new ‘phase’.
 Or maybe it had something to do with my new found love for drinking iced coffees almost everyday at work (yes, even in the winter!).
 Either way, I tried everything under the sun to prevent my skin from drying out.
-Eventually, I discovered two essential steps that made the biggest difference in my complexion.
+Eventually, I discovered the cbd lotion and two essential steps that made the biggest difference in my complexion.

 Both products are easy to incorporate into any skincare routine if you too suffer from dry skin.
 Serums, for example, tend to be lightweight, easy to spread, and fast-absorbing.
 They also work great on their own, or applied just before your regular moisturizer.
 And when it comes to cleansing, simply swap out your current cleanser with a cream one come winter.
 Or, if have acne-prone skin, try switching to a cream cleanser in the morning, then reach for a more intensive, clarifying one in the evening (followed by a rich night cream or hydrating overnight mask, to counteract the harsher ingredients).